![]() |

 Photo by Phil Punton |

 ANTONY OWEN was born in 1973, Coventry, and raised by working class parents.
 The Nagasaki Elder is his fifth collection of poetry, inspired by growing up in Cold War Britain at the peak of nuclear proliferation and a self-funded trip to Hiroshima in 2015 to hear testimonies of Atomic bomb survivors.
 Owen’s war poetry and haiku have been translated into Japanese, Mandarin and Dutch.
-In recognition of his 2015 peace trip to Hiroshima, CND Peace Education (UK) selected Owen as one of their first national patrons, and he won a Peace & Reconciliation award in 2016 for Community Cohesion from his home city of Coventry.
+CND Peace Education (UK) selected Owen as one of their first national patrons, and he won a Peace & Reconciliation award in 2016 for Community Cohesion from his home city of Coventry.

 JENNA PLEWES is a widely published and prize-winning poet.
 A career in psychotherapy and love of the natural world inform her work and she is at her happiest in quiet places, like the sea, mountains and moorlands.
 Her first full collection, Salt, was published by IDP in 2013 and a second, Pull of the Earth, in 2016.
 She and her husband live in Worcestershire, with their collie.
 They have two children and four grandchildren.
 Her V. Press pamphlet is Against the Pull of Time and a new collection, A Woven Rope, is forthcoming with V. Press in 2021.

-SANTINO PRINZI is Co-Director of National Flash Fiction Day in the UK and Senior Editor for New Flash Fiction Review.
-He's part of the team that organises the UK’s annual Flash Fiction Literary Festival and a flash fiction reviewer.
+SANTINO PRINZI is Co-Director of National Flash Fiction Day in the UK, Senior Editor for New Flash Fiction Review, part of the UK’s Flash Fiction Literary Festival team and a flash fiction reviewer.
 His debut flash fiction collection is Dots and other flashes of perception (The Nottingham Review Press) and he has short stories, flash fiction and prose poetry published/forthcoming in magazines and anthologies including Flash: The International Short-Short Story Magazine, Litro Online, (b)OINK! zine, Stories for Homes Anthology Vol.2, Jellyfish Review, and The Airgonaut.
-There's Something Macrocosmic About All of This is V. Press's 2018 flash fiction pamphlet.
+There's Something Macrocosmic About All of This is his V. Press flash fiction pamphlet.

 Photo by Andy Smith |